MrinmoyHaloi/MrinmoyHaloi/README.md

 # Hi there ![pikachu wink](https://cdn.discordapp.com/emojis/765793273234063361.gif?size=44&quality=lossless)

 I'm **Mrinmoy Haloi**, a Front End Developer from India.
 I specialize in creating user-friendly interfaces with **Svelte**, bringing designs to life with precision and efficiency.
-My passion for computers extends to my proficiency in **Linux**, where I navigate and operate with ease.
+My passion for computers extends to an extent where I can zip through **Linux** like a penguin on a waterslide! 🐧💻

 ## Technologies I use